mysrcs/wruby/posts/useless-key.md

 ## Inspiring Greatness

 RE2 is certainly not the first or last game to implement these "minimal" game systems.
 A more "modern" example is Dead Space (DS), along with its very faithful remake.
 In DS the character's health is displayed directly on the character model itself, and a similar inventory screen is used to manage items.
-An ammo-counter is visual but only when the player aims their weapon.
+An ammo-counter is visible but only when the player aims their weapon.
 Pretty great stuff and another masterpiece of survival horror.

 <figure>
   <img src="/public/images/dead-space.jpg" alt="Screenshot of Dead Space, showing the lack of UI">